turbot/tailpipe-plugin-aws/docs/tables/aws_cloudtrail_log_examples.md

 ## Count Examples

-### Count events per day
+### Daily event counts

-Return a count of events per day to see trends across time.
+Return a count of events per day to see trends over time.

 ```sql
 select